Elevation: 5,925 ft

 Northeast Face, Class 3 by Livingston Douglas

 From Hill City on US-20, drive south on the road signed for the Camas Prairie Centennial Marsh (Swamp Road/1300W) for 3.1 miles to a road junction.
-Turn L/E onto Stokes Road/600S and drive 0.7 miles to an [unsigned] road junction at the base of Monument Gulch.
+Turn left/east onto Stokes Road/600S and drive 0.7 miles to an [unsigned] road junction at the base of Monument Gulch.
 This is Monument Gulch Road.
-Turn R/S drive 4.8 miles south on Monument Gulch Road to an unsigned road junction (5,407 feet).
-Park in a pullout area on the R/W side of Monument Gulch Road.
+Turn right and drive south for 4.8 miles on Monument Gulch Road to an unsigned road junction (5,407 feet).
+Park in a pullout area on the right/west side of Monument Gulch Road.

-From the road junction, scramble S directly up the steepening slope of thick sagebrush and other awful scrub.
-You can follow the L/E side of a cattle fence initially to help you advance.
-Unfortunately, the fence turns R/SW and ascends diagonally up the scrubby hillside.
+From the road junction, scramble south directly up the steepening slope of thick sagebrush and other awful scrub.
+You can follow the left/east side of a cattle fence initially to help you advance.
+Unfortunately, the fence turns right/southwest and ascends diagonally up the scrubby hillside.
 Leave the fence at this corner and bash your way up this thick mess.
 Worse yet, boulders join the mix and make the climb even more unpleasant.
 This is torturous terrain—the worst that I’ve seen in the Bennett Hills.
-No kidding.

-Bash your way SW across this brushy plateau then skirt a short section of aspens near the summit cap to reach the flat summit area.
-Wander around a bit to find the high point and USGS BM, which is in the center of the summit cap.
-There were 1-2 small cairns nearby.
-I built a modest cairn atop the boulder that has the USGS BM in it, leaving the BM exposed for climbers to see.
+Bash your way southwest across this brushy plateau then skirt a short section of aspens near the summit cap to reach the flat summit area.
+Wander around a bit to find the high point and USGS benchmark which is in the center of the summit cap.
+There are one or two small cairns nearby.
+I built a modest cairn atop the boulder that has the USGS benchmark in it, leaving the benchmark easier to find.